Kyle-Ross/glyphdeck/docs/data_types.rst

 Each individual record only contains the current version of the data.

-For example, this would be the records (per data in the DataDicts example) when a ``Sentiment`` validator was run on it:
+For example, this would be the records (per previous example) when a ``Sentiment`` validator was run on it:

 .. code-block:: python